Sanjeebstha/Assignment-Upload-Tool/README.md

 "# Assignment-Upload-Tool"

-This is a assignment upload tool website using HTML, CSS, and JavaScript.
+This is an assignment upload tool website using HTML, CSS, and JavaScript.

 ## Folder Structure:
 - **index.html**: Main HTML file.